newlawrence/Pyaisa/readme.md

 Pysapp was born in another project where the [AeroPython team](https://github.com/AeroPython) begun writting an aerospace computation toolkit, [aeropy](https://github.com/AeroPython/aeropy).
 Our primary goal was to learn how to work as a team and acquire skills as git/github users.

-Our secondary goal was to adopt different aproaches to the problem of coding the ISA (International Standard Atmosphere) model, a set of equations to estimate the variation of the temperature, pressure and air density with height.
+Our secondary goal was to adopt different aproaches to the problem of coding the ISA (International Standard Atmosphere) model, a set of equations to estimate the variation of the temperature, pressure and air density with height above sea level.

 Pysapp is a fork of [the work I begun then](https://github.com/AeroPython/aeropy/tree/alberto-cpp), and I've focused in cpu performance as seen in the graph: